 Q: Are sewers and storm drains the same thing?
 A: No. They are two separate drainage systems.
 Wastewater from homes, industry, etc., travels through the sewer system where it is treated at sewage treatment plants before reuse or discharge into the Napa River.
-Runoff from streets, parking lots, yards., etc., enters the storm drain system, receives no treatment, and flow directly to creeks and other waterways.
+Runoff from streets, parking lots, yards., etc., enters the storm drain system, receives no treatment and flows directly to creeks and other waterways.

-Q: What are source control and treatment control measures?A. Source control measures prevent stormwater from becoming contaminated with pollutants whereas treatment control measures attempt to remove pollutants from contaminated stormwater.
-Source control measures are always the most effective means to protect water quality.
-Examples of source control measures include pre-sweeping paved surfaces before powerwashing, avoiding the use of copper in pools and fountains, and using straw mulch to prevent erosion.
+Q: What are source control and treatment control measures?A. Source control measures prevent stormwater from becoming contaminated with pollutants, whereas treatment control measures attempt to remove pollutants from stormwater that has already become contaminated.
+Source control measures are ALWAYS the most effective means to protect water quality.
+Examples of source control measures include pre-sweeping paved surfaces before powerwashing, avoiding the use of copper in pools and fountains and using straw mulch to prevent erosion.
 Treatment control measures include wastewater filtration systems and silt fences.

 Q: Yard clippings and leaves are natural, so they don't cause problems if swept into storm drains, right?A: Grass, leaves, and yard clippings that are repeatedly swept into catch basins can clog the drain, causing flooding and the potential for becoming a breeding ground for rodents and insects.
 Additionally, grass and leaves will decompose in a creek or wetland and deprives fish of their oxygen.
 In many cases, the fish and other aquatic organisms may die from a lack of oxygen.